OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-This approach can be helpful when dealing with applications with large code base, where determining the control flow can be tricky sometimes.
+This approach can be helpful when dealing with applications with large code bases, where determining the control flow can sometimes be tricky.

 ## Testing JavaScript Execution in WebViews (MSTG-PLATFORM-5)